arjunkalburgi/2022/src/routes/writing/2020-01-18_variable-design-system.md

 cover: '/post-images/arjun2020.jpg'
 ---

-> The brief for this project is to create an Ionic app that can be re-themed based on different brands.

 Should be a fun little project indeed.
 The idea is to expand on Ionic Framework's existing `variables.scss` to feature colours, fonts, opacities, shadows, radii and maybe even spacing.
 Then in a build process, reconfigure file/(s) so that the app is built with different variables.

 ### Step 1: Design Tokens